amidaware/trmm-docs/docs/functions/workingdoc.md

 ```
 https://yourserver.com/webhook_endpoint
 ```
-Replace yourserver.com with your actual server domain and webhook_endpoint with the actual path where you will handle the webhooks.
+Replace yourserver.com with your actual server domain and API Endpoint with the actual path where you will handle the webhooks.

 2. HTTP Methods
 Tactical RMM can configure webhooks to send requests using different HTTP methods based on the event or the integration’s requirements.
 Here are the methods you mentioned: